joglekara/VlaPy/paper/paper.md

 We have implemented two simplified versions of the full Fokker-Planck operator [@Lenard1958, @Dougherty1964].

-The first of these implementations has the governing equation given by
+The first of these implementations (LB) has the governing equation given by
 $$\left(\frac{\delta f}{\delta t}\right)_{\text{coll}} = \nu \frac{\partial}{\partial v} \left ( v f + v_0^2 \frac{\partial f}{\partial v}\right), $$
 where $v_0 = \int v^2 f(x,v) dv, $ is the thermal velocity of the distribution.

-The second of these implementations has a governing equation given by
+The second of these implementations (DG) has a governing equation given by
 $$\left(\frac{\delta f}{\delta t}\right)_{\text{coll}} = \nu \frac{\partial}{\partial v} \left ( (v-\underline{v}) f + v_{t}^2 \frac{\partial f}{\partial v}\right), $$
 where $\underline{v} = \int v f(x,v) dv,$ is the mean velocity of the distribution and $v_{t} = \int ((v-\bar{v})^2 f(x,v) dv, $ is the thermal velocity of the shifted distribution.